 Fighting and Self-Defense

 Hermit crabs typically avoid physical combat where possible and are mainly peaceful.
-However, wild hermit crabs live in colonies of up to 100 or more, so disagreements invariably arise.
+Wild hermit crabs live in colonies of up to 100, so disagreements invariably arise.
 In such instances, the large claw will be used as a weapon.